07th-mod/higurashi-dev-guides/dev-wiki/docs/on-scripting.md

 The goal of this page is to describe the proceedings by which the scripts can be edited to make it flow seamlessly.
 After reading everything and experiencing a bit, you should be able to write scripts to play entire scenes properly from scratch.

+## Indentation / Whitespace

+Please pay attention to tabs/spaces in the script. **Every line with a function call must start with at least one tab character**.
+If you use spaces accidentally at the very start of a line, the engine will just display the raw code on the screen and skip the function call.

+Configuring your text editor to show whitespace and/or enabling tabs for spaces may help you diagnose this kind of issue.

+## Syntax Highlighting

+Since the script language is similar to C/C++, you can enable C/C++ syntax highlighting in your text editor to get some basic highlighting.

+For Visual Studio Code users, we have a highlighter specifically for Higurashi scripts that can be downloaded from our [script-syntax-highlighters](https://github.com/07th-mod/script-syntax-highlighters/releases) repository (see the README.md on the repo for install instructions).
+It will highlight some keywords specific to the Higurashi scripting language.
+However, please note that it may not always be correct, so don't rely on it 100% for detecting syntax errors.

 ## Understanding The Script

 To start off, glancing at a random part of a script will probably look like occult scrawlings with some bits here and there that make some sense, but will come a time where you will be able to discern and understand every single part.